cbottrell/RealSim/README.md

 More info on this package here: https://www.sdss.org/dr12/algorithms/read_psf/

+### Querying the SDSS Data Archive Server (DAS): `sqlcl.py`
 Place the `Sources/sqlcl.py` file in your Python environment's site-packages directory.
 Remember to make it executable:

     chmod u+x sqlcl.py

 Find this script here: http://skyserver.sdss.org/dr7/en/help/download/sqlcl/ for `Python 2`.
 Modified to `Python 3` for this pipeline by CB.

+### Basis catalogue of SDSS galaxies
-We use the Simard et al (2011) quantitative morphologies catalog as a basis for the injection statistics.
+We use the Simard et al (2011) quantitative morphologies catalogue as a basis for the injection statistics.
 An `SQL` version of this catalog can be found at my website here: http://orca.phys.uvic.ca/~cbottrell/share/Realism/sdss_dr7_morph_mybkg_mydeblend_gr.sql.
 However, we provide a smaller file with only the necessary information with the suite package.

+### Running the example notebook
 One of the examples in `Examples.ipynb` (on preparing data from SKIRT datacubes) requires a SKIRT datacube as input to generate idealized gri photometry.
 You can find one at my website here: http://orca.phys.uvic.ca/~cbottrell/share/Realism/spec_G2G3_e-orbit_1_320_i0_total.fits.
 It is 250 MB.
 It should be added to the `Inputs/Datacubes/` directory to run the `Example.ipynb` notebook.